rozek/node-red-authorization-examples/README.md

 Some of the experiments described below can be executed more easily if you have [Postman](https://www.postman.com/) installed on your machine.
 You may then import the [Postman collection](PostmanCollection.json) that comes with this repository and use predefined requests for testing.

-## Basic HTTP Authentication ##
+## Basic HTTP Authorization ##

-The simplest approach to user authentication is to utilize the "basic HTTP authentication" built into every browser: if a requested resource requires a client to authenticate, the browser itself opens a small dialog window where users may enter their name and password (or cancel the request).
+The simplest approach to user authentication and authorization is to utilize the "basic HTTP authentication" built into every browser: if a requested resource requires a client to authenticate, the browser itself opens a small dialog window where users may enter their name and password (or cancel the request).
 These credentials are then sent back to the server for validation - if the server still denies access, the dialog is presented again, allowing users to enter different credentials - otherwise the browser stores the successful entries internally and, from now on, automatically sends them along with every request.

 > Nota bene: user credentials (especially passwords) are sent in plain text form - for that reason, it is important to use secured connections (i.e., HTTPS) only